astroconda/astroconda-releases/README.md

 **This repository is used for preparing and recording deliveries.**

-The release notes for each build are tracked and stored with the astroconda spec build which recreates the environment that was delivered
+The release notes for each build are tracked and stored with the AstroConda environment spec file used to recreate environments delivered to various pipeline teams.

 ## Installing a fresh pipeline environment